DmitriiDenisov/area_assessment/README.md

 ### Instructions:
 1. **Create masks for sat images** `area_assessment/make_train_masks.py`: script reads files from `source_dir` (default: `../../data/train/sat`).
 For each image from `source_dir` this script makes corresponding binary mask image in `target_dir` (default `../../data/train/map`).
 In order to make it script takes as input `geojson_path` variable (default: `../../data/train/NN_predict_0_geojson_1.geojson`)
 First of all it reads `geojson_path` file and converts coordinates from P4326 to P3857 system and saves new coordinates into new json file because it takes a lot time for converting.
 Then it takes every image from `source_dir`, in loop over every polygon from `geojson_path` file creates binary mask for an image and saves it in `target_dir`
 2. **Train model**. `scripts/train.py`: calls `DataGeneratorCustom` from `area_assessment/neural_networks/DataGeneratorCustom` which reads every image from folder with sat images (default `../data/train/sat`) and corresponding masks which we obtained on previous step.
+For every image DataGeneratorCustom makes:

+-Cut of an image by patches of 128x128
+-Makes three rotations: 90, 180 and 270 degrees
-For every image DataGeneratorCustom makes: cut of an image by patches of 128x128, make three rotations, shuffle all dataset and yeilds them one by one with batch_size.
+-Shuffles all dataset and yeilds them one by one with batch_size

 3. **Predict with model**. `scripts/predict.py`, for every image it makes following procedure:
--- Reads sat image from `dir_test` (default `../data/test_whole_Mecca/sat_z18`)
+-Reads sat image from `dir_test` (default `../data/test_whole_Mecca/sat_z18`)

--- Makes upscaling for it because our prediction is always 128x128, for some images the width/height may not devide completely
+-Makes upscaling for it because our prediction is always 128x128, for some images the width/height may not devide completely

--- Splits every image with sliding window of 128x128 and using parameter `step_size` which is default is 64 -- Predicts for array of pathces with loaded model from `MODEL_PATH` -- Returns patches back to image meanwhile also normalizing those pixels where there was overlapping for a model -- Cut the image back to initial sizes because as first step we did upscaling -- Writes Heatmap to `output_folder` with geo data inside
+-Splits every image with sliding window of 128x128 and using parameter `step_size` which is default is 64

+-Predicts for array of pathces with loaded model from `MODEL_PATH`

+-Returns patches back to image meanwhile also normalizing those pixels where there was overlapping for a model

+-Cut the image back to initial sizes because as first step we did upscaling

+-Writes Heatmap to `output_folder` with geo data inside

 ### Demo (live):